input-output-hk/partner-chains/docs/user-guides/chain-builder.md

 Be sure two main chain (Cardano) epochs have passed since the registration of a new partner chain before running the start-node wizard.
 On the preview network, this is between 1-2 days.

-1. Start the wizard: `./partner-chains-cli start-node`
+1. Start the wizard: `./partner-chains-node wizards start-node`
 2. The wizard checks if all required keys are present.
 If not, it reminds you to run the generate-keys wizard first, and exits.
 3. If the `chain-spec` file is not present, it should be generated with the create-chain-spec wizard.
 4. The wizard checks the `partner-chains-cli-chain-config.json` file.
 If it is missing or invalid, it should be generated with the prepare-configuration wizard.